yevhenMedovnyk/Movies_OMDb_API_React/README.md

 ## Movies_OMDb React Application
 This project is created on ReactJS using "OMDb API"

-On this site, you can search for movies and add them to your "want" or "watched" list
+Application for searching movies and series.
+Technologies: ReactJS, Redux Toolkit, SASS, REST API, AXIOS, Firebase, and Material UI.
+The project implements the ability to search by two categories, add to the list of favorites and the list of already watched movies, etc.

 - You can try it here: [Movies_OMDb](https://yevhenmedovnyk.github.io/Movies_OMDb_API_React/)

 ---